waridh/waridh.github.io/docs/_notes/cmput_301/ood.md

   - A part can be shared between multiple wholes.
 - Life-time of parts.
   - Is the part's lifetime closely tied to the lifetime of the whole, or is it more independent?

+#### Java and UML

+In UML, which can then model Java, decomposition is split into three types,

+- Association
+  - The two objects has some relationship.
+They are very loosely connected, and are mostly independent.
+  - In Java, you would see objects with these type of relationship to just be passed as a parameter into a method in the other object.
+- Aggregation
+  - This is a has-a relationship.
+One object acts as a container for the other, but it is still a weak relationship.
+This means that both objects can exist independently of one another.
+  - In Java, this is just an array member holding objects.
+- Composition
+  - Another has-a relationship, but this time, it is a strong relationship.
+The container cannot exist without the component, and likely vice versa.
+  - In Java, you would denote this by instantiating the component object in the constructor of the whole object.

 ### Generalization